pkdone/MongoDB-AUTO-HA/README.md

 # MongoDB-AUTO-HA:

-Project to enable someone to easily demonstrate the fast failover and auto-healing of a MongoDB Replica Set, all run and demoonstrated from a single laptop/workstation.
+Project to enable someone to easily demonstrate the fast failover and auto-healing of a MongoDB Replica Set, all run and demonstrated from a single laptop/workstation.
 Note: For MDB-SAs there is also a [demo video](https://drive.google.com/file/d/1qTxEb569CpIw2-6Yf61Cr66Q6dMZS-CL/).

  ![Demo UI](.auto_ha.png)